dinushchathurya/expressjs-login-with-linkedin/README.md

 # Node.js LinkedIn Authentication with Passport

-In here, I have created Facebook authentication with Passport and Node.js.
+In here, I have created LinkedIn authentication with Passport and Node.js.

 ## Requirements